bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 Codecademy keeps their freemium option pretty sparse on purpose.
 Once you finish those eleven free courses, I recommend you at least look at their paid courses.
 [Codecademy Pro](https://www.codecademy.com/catalog/language/python) costs $40/month (or $19.99 if you get billed annually), but comes with real-world projects and more step-by-step guidance.

-Notable comment: "Wrong attitude - Pro will make me learn this.
+> "Wrong attitude - Pro will make me learn this.
 Right attitude - I’m really learning this - I need more and more to do so I can learn more - How can I better use what i’ve already learned- Pro will help me scratch my learning itch.
 It is a knowledge multiplier, not a knowledge firestarter." – [Fight_dragons](https://discuss.codecademy.com/t/is-pro-worth-it/439354/2) on the Codecademy forum.

 ## What are the best places to learn Python online?